AstroLudwig/SUMS_UVPhotometricCatalog/README.md

 - [swusenscorr20041120v005.fits](https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/swift/docs/uvot/uvot_release_history.html)
 - [sssfile5.fits.gz](https://swift.gsfc.nasa.gov/analysis/uvot_digest/sss_check.html)

-In 2_CompileCatalog we assemble the catalog, resulting in 734,862 sources in three UV filters to a depth of ~20 Vega mag.<br>
+In 2_CompileCatalog we assemble the catalog, resulting in 734,862 sources in three UV filters to a depth of ~20 Vega mag.
+The full SUMS UV catalog for the LMC and SMC can be found in the Catalogs folder.
+Please note that these magnitudes are in Vega with no extinction correction.
+A table with the AB conversion and our assumed extinction correction can be found in 0_CleanData/ExtinctionAndVega2AB.csv and in the appendix of our paper. <br>

 In 3_ValidationTesting we perform a series of validation tests on the photometry pipeline.<br>

 In 4_FindCandidates we identify sources with excess UV light compared to main-sequence stars and apply a series of quality and SED cuts.
-From this, we identify 522 candidate stripped stars in the LMC and 298 in the SMC.<br>
+From this, we identify 522 candidate stripped stars in the LMC and 298 in the SMC.
+The candidate catalog can also be found in the Catalogs folder, however, note that these magnitudes are in AB.<br>

 In 5_AssessCandidates we assess the properties of our candidates including their overall brightnesses, SEDS, and spatial distribution.<br>